Three people have been killed, including the suspect, and three others were hospitalized after a shooting at a Rhode Island hockey rink.

-A youth hockey game in Rhode Island turned into a crime scene Monday after a domestic dispute erupted in gunfire, leaving two people dead, including the suspected gunman, and four others injured.
+The youth hockey game in turned into a crime scene Monday after a domestic dispute erupted in gunfire, leaving three people dead, including Dorgan, and three others injured, according to the Associated Press.
+Dorgan was "dressed in women's clothing" at the time of the shooting.

-The shooting happened at the Dennis M Lynch Arena in Pawtucket during a matchup between Coventry and Blackstone Valley Schools, according to WPRI.
+The shooting happened at the Dennis M Lynch Arena in Pawtucket during a matchup between the Coventry-Johnston co-op team and Blackstone Valley Schools, which includes St. Raphael Academy, Providence Country Day School, and the public school districts of North Providence and North Smithfield, according to WPRI.
 Families were in the stands when shots rang out.

 Law enforcement quickly flooded the area.
 Witnesses described people running from the arena.
 An employee at a nearby Walgreens told local media that patrons rushed into the store in a panic, saying there was an active shooting.